Uncontrolled Smoked Coulette.

 -

-Remove the coulette from the bag, discard the bag and rosemary, sear it on your grill (about 1 minute per side) and remove from the grill.
+3 minPull the coulette from the bag, discard the bag and rosemary, then hit the grill hot — 1 minute per side.
+You're building color and crust on meat that's already cooked perfectly inside.

 -